awsdocs/elb-user-guide/doc_source/how-elastic-load-balancing-works.md

 ### HTTP Connections<a name="http-connections"></a>

 Classic Load Balancers use pre\-open connections but Application Load Balancers do not\.
+Both Classic Load Balancers and Application Load Balancers use connection multiplexing\.
+This means that requests from multiple clients on multiple front\-end connections can be routed to a given target through a single back\-end connection\.
+Connection multiplexing improves latency and reduces the load on your applications\.
+To prevent connection multiplexing, disable HTTP keep\-alives by setting the `Connection: close` header in your HTTP responses\.

 Classic Load Balancers support the following protocols on front\-end connections \(client to load balancer\): HTTP/0\.9, HTTP/1\.0, and HTTP/1\.1\.